Past & current metabolomics analyses with the FFCCS are listed below:

 - Conducted differential expression analysis on 204 urine samples from women firefighters who underwent live-fire training

-- Lead author for a manuscript (submitted to IJHEH) (Liu et al., 2025)
+- Lead author for a manuscript (submitted to IJHEH) (missing reference)

 - Men Firefighters, WUI Fire: Evaluating Differential Metabolic Profiles by Wildland-Urban-Interface (WUI) Fire Exposure: A Comparison with Structure Fires